astuder/Stellaris-grlib-driver-Adafruit-TFT-ILI9325/README.md

 TI Stellaris Graphics Library driver for Adafruit's 320x240x18 Touch TFT display.

-Display
 * http://adafruit.com/products/335
-* 320 x 240 pixel, 18 bit colors
+* 320 x 240 pixels, 18 bit colors
 * ILI9325 or ILI9328 display controller
+* Resistive touch screen

-This code was rewritten from scratch with some inspiration from Adafruit's driver for Arduino.
+The graphic driver code was rewritten from scratch with some inspiration from Adafruit's driver for Arduino.
 In particular the initialization sequence was copied verbatim.

+The touch driver code is from the StellarisWare example and extended with calibration functionality.

 Wiring of pins is mostly following the Kentec Booster Pack:
 * CS   A.7   chip select